Save the Ribbon Road

 Download this poster here

-First, we have a change.org petition to show the Ottawa County Commissioners and Guy Engineering that this road means a lot not just to us here in Oklahoma, but to people from around the world.
+Our change.org petition is still active to demonstrate to Ottawa County that this road means a lot not just to us here in Oklahoma, but to people from around the world.
 Although this kind of petition isn’t always actionable, it is a show of strength in numbers.
 Click the link above and sign the petition to add your voice!
+We need to continuously stay engaged in this project as it progresses.

 Bless Parker - Mayor of Miami OK